ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ## Research Career

-Before joining Featurespace I researched strongly correlated random systems in postdoctoral research positions at Durham University and the University of Bath.
+Before joining Featurespace I researched strongly correlated random systems in postdoctoral positions at Durham University and the University of Bath.

 I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics.